Best Electrolyte Powders of 2025

 Why do we need electrolytes before, during, and after endurance training?

 On a day-to-day basis, we get our electrolytes from the food we eat and the fluids we drink.
 In everyday conditions, a balanced diet is all we need to maintain normal levels, but problems arise when we start losing electrolytes at a faster rate than our body can compensate for.
-This happens most often during periods of rapid fluid loss, such as when sweating heavily, vomiting, or experiencing diarrhea.
+This happens most often during rapid fluid loss, such as sweating heavily, vomiting, or experiencing diarrhea.

-When we sweat, we lose sodium and chloride in much higher amounts than other electrolytes.
-In activities less than an hour long or in colder weather, most of us can get by without any additional hydration or with water alone.
-Longer runs, higher temperatures, and higher altitudes all increase fluid loss, which can lead to dehydration.
 Higher sweat rates caused by heat or higher exertion levels mean we are probably losing sodium faster than our body can regulate.
 When this happens, it is important to replace sodium as well as fluids, and the easiest way to do that is by drinking an electrolyte replacement.
 If you’ve lost a lot of salt during a long run in hot temperatures, drinking a high-sodium drink like LMNT is an easy way to replace it.

 Losing too much sodium quickly and drinking plain water alone to rehydrate can lead to hyponatremia, a serious condition that occurs when sodium levels are too low.
-It has symptoms such as confusion, loss of coordination, headache, seizures, and even death in severe cases due to swelling of the brain from the rapid sodium loss.
-Maintaining hydration leading up to and during your event is key to preventing electrolyte imbalances, and choosing an electrolyte powder to mix into your fluids can help with this.
-For a more in-depth review of hydration and hyponatremia, check out this previous iRunFar article.
+It has symptoms such as confusion, loss of coordination, headache, seizures, and even death in severe cases due to swelling of the brain.

 Refueling and rehydrating after a race or long run is important, especially in hot weather.
 Runners can lose one to two liters of fluid per hour when sweating, and while we may be drinking during the run, much of this lost fluid needs to be replaced after the activity to help our bodies adequately recover.
-You may notice some runners have white streaks on their hats and clothing after a hot run — this is salt residue!
-Using an electrolyte replacement with sodium can make it easier to replete losses if you are a salty sweater.
-Salty foods can help, too — who else loves a bag of chips after a summer run?

 How many electrolytes should you consume?

-There is no hard and fast rule on how much electrolyte replacement you should take.
-The biggest factor is sweat rate — the more you sweat, the more electrolytes you lose.
-Sweat rates have a huge range, with some studies reporting losses of anywhere from 200 milliliters to over two liters of fluid per hour.
 The data lovers out there can estimate their sweat rate using this calculator.
-You’ll need your weight pre- and post-activity, as well as a record of the activity duration and fluids consumed.
+You’ll need your weight pre- and post-activity and a record of the activity duration and fluids consumed.
 Studies of athletes have shown that the sodium content of sweat can vary from 200 milligrams to two grams per liter, depending on the person and circumstances.
-The average sodium content in sweat is around 800 milligrams per liter.
-For those who want to really dig into the numbers and data, there are wearable devices on the market to analyze the sodium content of your sweat.

 What is the best electrolyte powder?

-The duration of your run, weather, temperature, altitude, sweat rate, taste preferences, underlying medical conditions, whether you prefer solid or liquid calories, and budget will all factor into choosing the best electrolyte drink powder for your needs.
-Runners who prefer to take in their calories and electrolytes in the same bottle will benefit from a powder like Tailwind Endurance Fuel, Gnarly Fuel2O, or Skratch Labs Hydration Sport Drink Mix.
-Those who want to be able to control their calorie and electrolyte intake separately will want to turn to an option like DripDrop Zero Sugar.
+Runners who prefer to take in their calories and electrolytes in the same bottle will benefit from a powder like Tailwind Endurance Fuel, Gnarly Fuel2O, or Skratch Labs Hydration Sports Drink Mix.
+Those who want to control their calorie and electrolyte intake separately will want to turn to an option like DripDrop Zero Sugar.
 Heavy or salty sweaters may like LMNT, which has a higher sodium content than other mixes in this list.

 Are electrolyte drinks good for you?